KJKan/mcfarland/Tutorial.md

 # Fit the models, obtain their fit statistics, and compare these statistics <a name="Fits"></a>

-Now we have established how all our models look like, let's fit them (in a different sample than we extracted the network from).
+Now we have established how all our models look like, let's fit them.

 ## Explicit Saturated Model

 Or wait, we can first establish a saturated model (explicitly), in which all other models are nested.

 We can parameterisize it as the partial correlation matrix.
 This shows factor models are actually nested within network models.
-Paths are constrained by the mediating effects of the latent variables.
+In factor models the 'edges'/paths are constrained by the mediating latent variables.

 ```{r}
 saturatedModel    <- ggm( covs = ( n_Hungary - 1 )/n_Hungary*WAIS_Hungary,